Cahuilla

 - Environmental Education Programs

-- Programs aim to educate both Cahuilla youth and the broader public about traditional ecological knowledge and sustainable practices.
+- Programs educate about traditional ecological knowledge and modern environmental challenges.

 - Notable Figures

-- Notable figures include leaders and activists who have advocated for Cahuilla rights and cultural preservation.
+- Notable figures include cultural leaders and activists who have promoted Cahuilla rights and heritage.

 - Cultural Innovations